laravel/docs/cashier-paddle.md

     }

 These defaults will be used for every action in Cashier that generates a [pay link](#pay-links).

+<a name="retrieving-customers"></a>
+### Retrieving Customers

+You can retrieve a customer by their Stripe ID using the `Cashier::findBillable` method.
+This method will return an instance of the billable model:

+    use Laravel\Cashier\Cashier;

+    $user = Cashier::findBillable($stripeId);

+<a name="creating-customers"></a>
+### Creating Customers

+Occasionally, you may wish to create a Stripe customer without beginning a subscription.
+You may accomplish this using the `createAsStripeCustomer` method:

+    $stripeCustomer = $user->createAsStripeCustomer();

+Once the customer has been created in Stripe, you may begin a subscription at a later date.
+You may provide an optional `$options` array to pass in any additional [customer creation parameters that are supported by the Stripe API](https://stripe.com/docs/api/customers/create):

+    $stripeCustomer = $user->createAsStripeCustomer($options);

 <a name="subscriptions"></a>
 ## Subscriptions